Mission and History

 History In 1917, Melvin Jones, a 38-year-old Chicago business leader, told members of his local business club they should reach beyond business issues and address the betterment of their communities and the world.
-Jones' group, the Business Circle of Chicago, agreed.
+Jones' group, the Business Circle of Chicago was formed.

 Beginning in 1917 Melvin Jones asked a simple and world-changing question – what if people put their talents to work improving their communities?
-Almost 100 years later, Lions Clubs International is the world's largest service club organization, with 1.35 million members in more than 46,000 clubs and countless stories of Lions acting on the same simple idea: let's improve our communities.
+Over 100 years later, Lions Clubs International is the world's largest service club organization.
+1.35 million members in more than 46,000 clubs and countless stories of Lions acting on the same simple idea: let's improve our communities.

 1920 Going International Just three years after our founding, Lions became international when we established the first club in Canada.
 Mexico followed in 1927.
 In the 1950s and 1960s international growth accelerated, with new clubs in Europe, Asia and Africa.

-1925 Eradicating Blindness Helen Keller addressed the Lions Clubs International Convention in Cedar Point, Ohio, USA, and challenged Lions to become "knights of the blind in the crusade against darkness."
-Since then, we have worked tirelessly to aid the blind and visually impaired.
+1925 Eradicating Blindness Helen Keller addressed the Lions Clubs International Convention in Cedar Point, Ohio, USA.
+Helen challenged Lions to become "knights of the blind in the crusade against darkness."
+Since then we have worked tirelessly to aid the blind and visually impaired.

 1945 Uniting Nations The ideal of an international organization is exemplified by our enduring relationship with the United Nations.
 We were one of the first nongovernmental organizations invited to assist in the drafting of the United Nations Charter and have supported the work of the UN ever since.